isabella-romero/Project-game/README.md

 1. it is done when there is a modal explaining how the game works, and the user can read the instructions.
    - [ ] the user can click anywhere outside the modal and close it
 3. it is done when there is an avatar that represents the user.
+    - [ ] A user (the 🐔)
-4. it is done when there are cars that represent the obstacles on level one.
+5. it is done when there are cars that represent the obstacles.
+    - [ ] three 🚘 that go across the screen

 Stage Three